Skip to content

 Will Wise Business close my account if I move every 60 days?

 Wise Business is built for international users.
 Frequent country changes are normal for them.
-Our intake shows Wise account holds for nomads at less than 1% per year, much lower than Mercury.
+In practice, Wise account holds for nomads tend to be much rarer than at Mercury.
 Wise is the better primary choice for full-time nomads.

 Can I run a remote team from the LLC while traveling?